 - Efficient – specifically developed to give reliable amplification of fragments between 10 kb and 25 kb in length

-- Specific – incorporates an antibody-mediated hot-start enzyme that remains completely inactive during PCR set-up to prevent non-specific amplification
+- Specific – incorporates an antibody-mediated hot-start enzyme blend that remains completely inactive during PCR set-up to prevent non-specific amplification

 - Fast – rapid enzyme activation and highly efficient amplification support reduced time to results